 Investments of the General Fund are governed by Section 218.415, Florida Statutes.
 The authorized investments include, among others, negotiable direct or indirect obligations which are secured by the United States Government, the Local Government Surplus Funds Trust as created by Section 218.415, Florida Statutes; and interest-bearing time deposits or savings accounts in authorized financial institutions.
-The District adopted GASB 72 during the fiscal year.
-The District considered fair value, and since the District only holds money market mutual funds, GASB 72 state; money market investments and participating interest-earning investment contracts that have a remaining maturity at the time of purchase of one year or less and are held by governments other than external pools, should be measured at amortized cost as provided in in paragraph 9, Statement 31.
+The District considered fair value, and since the District only holds money market mutual funds, GASB 72 states; money market investments and participating interest-earning investment contracts that have a remaining maturity at the time of purchase of one year or less and are held by governments other than external pools, should be measured at amortized cost as provided in in paragraph 9, Statement 31.